 A student may be placed on disciplinary probation for a defined time.
-While on probation, students may not hold office in Student Government Organizations, Clubs or Societies or represent TUCin any capacity.
-Further violations while on probationary status will result in suspension or expulsion from TUC.
+While on probation, students may not hold office in student organization, clubs or societies or represent TUC in any capacity.
+Further violation while on probationary status will result in suspension or expulsion from TUC.
 Probation status will be noted on the student transcript.